-BJP youth leader killing: Karnataka to form commando team as protests erupt against state government
+BJP youth leader killing: Karnataka Police arrest two men

 Several members of the Bharatiya Janata Yuva Morcha resigned after Praveen Nettaru, a district secretary of the body was hacked to death on Tuesday.

-Karnataka Chief Minister Basavaraj Bommai on Thursday said the state government will form a commando team to find the assailants who killed a Bharatiya Janata Party youth wing leader earlier this week, reported ANI.
+Two men were arrested on Thursday for allegedly killing a Bharatiya Janata Party youth wing leader on July 26, reported NDTV.
+They have been identified as Zakir and Shafiq.

-Praveen Nettaru, the Dakshina Kannada district secretary of the Bharatiya Janata Yuva Morcha, was hacked to death on Tuesday night by two unidentified bike-borne assailants.
+Praveen Nettaru, the Dakshina Kannada district secretary of the Bharatiya Janata Yuva Morcha, was hacked to death by two unidentified bike-borne assailants.
 The attack took place as he was closing his poultry shop in Bellare village in Sullia taluk of the district.

 Protests erupted against the Karnataka government and several BJP youth wing leaders resigned, saying that the state government had failed to protect the lives of party members.
 On Wednesday, protestors threw stones and attacked the car of BJP state unit chief Nalin Kumar Kateel when he was on his way to visit Nettaru’s family.

-On Thursday, Bommai said that the commando team will go after “anti-national and terror groups” who were conspiring to disrupt the peace and create communal tensions in the state.
-Home Minister Araga Jnanendra said the government suspected that the Popular Front of India and Social Democratic Party of India could be linked to Nettaru’s killing.
+The police suspect that the two arrested have links with the Popular Front of India.
+“But we are investigating those links and also their motives,” said Additional Director General of Police (law and order) Alok Kumar.

-Jnanendra said that investigation was underway and many persons have been arrested.
+Earlier in the day, Home Minister Araga Jnanendra had also said the government suspected that the Popular Front of India and Social Democratic Party of India could be linked to Nettaru’s killing.

-He said that the state government was thinking of banning the Popular Front of India and Social Democratic Party of India, adding, however, that it cannot be done on the basis of one incident.
+He added that the state government was thinking of banning the Popular Front of India and Social Democratic Party of India, adding, however, that it cannot be done on the basis of one incident.

 On the protests, Jnanendra said that the outrage among BJP members was expected.